3.47 Drug-Free Workplace

 Inspection

-In order to promote a safe and drug-free workplace, the college reserves the right to inspect an individual’s clothing and property, in accordance with applicable law, when it is believed that an individual is in possession of drugs or drug paraphernalia.
-The college may also inspect offices of employees or other covered workers for evidence of drugs or drug paraphernalia; offices are the property of the college and employees do not have an expectation of privacy in college offices.
+In order to promote a safe workplace, the college reserves the right to inspect an individual’s clothing and property, in accordance with applicable law, when the college believes that an individual is in possession of drugs, drug paraphernalia, or unauthorized alcohol.
+The college may also inspect offices of employees or other covered workers (or college owned vehicles or other college property) for evidence of drugs, drug paraphernalia, or unauthorized alcohol; offices and college owned vehicles and college property are the property of the college and employees do not have an expectation of privacy in college offices, college vehicles, or other college property.
 A covered worker who does not consent to and fully cooperate with such an inspection is subject to discipline, up to and including termination of employment.

 Violations

-If an individual violates this policy, the individual will be subject to immediate corrective action up to and including termination.
+If an individual violates this policy or federal, state or local laws regarding drugs or alcohol, the individual will be subject to immediate corrective action at the college’s discretion up to and including termination and referral to law enforcement.

 Communication

-To ensure that all employees are aware of this policy and the college’s Drug and Alcohol Prevention Program policy, all employees will receive a notification annually.
+To ensure that all employees are aware of this policy and the college’s Drug and Alcohol Prevention Program, all employees will receive a notification annually.
 All questions concerning this policy should be directed to the chief human resources officer.

 D. Definitions

-Alcohol is any food or drink containing ethanol, which is produced by fermentation of grains, fruit, or other sources, and causing intoxication when consumed in certain amounts.
+Alcohol is defined as any food or drink containing ethanol, which is produced by fermentation of grains, fruit, or other sources, and having an alcoholic content of one-half of one percent or more by volume.

-Covered Workers are individuals covered by this policy and include, but are not limited to, all prospective employees, administrators, supervisors, full-time employees, part-time employees, off-site employees, and any other individuals who conduct business for the college.
+Covered Workers are individuals covered by this policy and include, but are not limited to, all prospective employees, administrators, supervisors, full-time employees, part-time employees, off-site employees, third-party vendors, contractors, and any other individuals who conduct business for the college.

-Drugs include substances considered unlawful under the schedules of the controlled substances section of the Comprehensive Drug Abuse Prevention and Control Act of 1970, as amended, (P.L.
+Drugs include substances being used in an unauthorized manner and considered unlawful under the schedules of the controlled substances section of the Comprehensive Drug Abuse Prevention and Control Act of 1970, as amended, (P.L.
 91-513; 84 Stat.
-1247; 21 United States Code section 812).
+1247; 21 United States Code section 812) or Missouri law (e.g., Missouri Revised Statutes, Chapter 579, Controlled Substance Offenses).

-Prospective employees are any persons who have applied for employment to the college whether written or oral.
+Prospective employees are any persons who have applied for employment to the college.

 Reasonable Suspicion is an objectively justifiable suspicion that is based on individualized specific facts or circumstances that would suggest to a reasonable person that an individual is under the influence or otherwise in violation of this policy.